mikependon/RepoDB.NET/pages/features/enumeration.md

 ```

 {: .note }
-> The enumeration values will be saved in the database as `int`.
+> The enumeration values will be saved in the database as [int](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types).

 ## Default Conversion